 These are not search-and-retrieve problems.
 They require someone who understands the contract, the customer relationship, the intent of the arrangement, and how the facts map to the standard.
 That combination is where AI still has real limitations.

-The good news is that most revenue recognition workflows aren't just high-judgment tasks.
-A lot of the surrounding work — the data gathering, the contract review, the reconciliation, the documentation — is exactly the kind of repetitive, pattern-matching work that AI handles well.
+The good news is that most revenue recognition workflows aren’t just high-judgment tasks.
+A lot of the surrounding work — data gathering, contract review, reconciliation, documentation — is exactly the kind of repetitive, pattern-matching work that AI handles well.

 Where AI Earns Its Keep

 Contract analysis and data extraction.
-If your team is manually pulling key terms from customer contracts — payment terms, renewal clauses, modification rights, usage caps — that's a strong candidate for AI assistance.
+If your team is manually pulling key terms from customer contracts — payment terms, renewal clauses, modification rights, usage caps — that’s a strong candidate for AI assistance.
 Modern contract intelligence tools can read through large volumes of agreements and surface the fields you need for your revenue model.
-They're not perfect, but they're measurably faster than a junior accountant with a spreadsheet, and they create a more consistent starting point for review.
+They’re not perfect, but they’re measurably faster than manual review and they create a more consistent starting point for the accountant’s analysis.

 SSP estimation support.
-Estimating standalone selling prices for bundled arrangements requires data analysis at a scale most teams can't do manually.
-AI tools can help identify pricing patterns across your contract portfolio, flag outliers, and support the statistical methods the guidance allows.
-This is an area where the AI is doing what it's good at — pattern recognition across a large dataset — while the accountant still owns the judgment about which method applies and whether the result makes sense.
+Estimating standalone selling prices for bundled arrangements requires data analysis at a scale most teams can’t do manually.
+AI tools can help with portfolio-level pricing analysis — identifying pricing segments across your contract population, flagging outliers, detecting anomalies where invoiced amounts diverge from expected ranges, and supporting the statistical methods the guidance allows.
+The accountant still owns the judgment about which method applies and whether the result makes sense.
+The AI handles the data work that makes that judgment possible.

 Variance analysis and close support.
 Month-end and quarter-end are when revenue recognition errors surface.
 AI-assisted anomaly detection can flag contracts where the recognized amount looks out of pattern — a useful early-warning layer before the numbers go to finance leadership or external auditors.

 Documentation consistency.
-One underappreciated use case: AI tools that help ensure your memo language, accounting policy documentation, and contract-level write-ups are internally consistent.
-Auditors care about this, and inconsistencies in how you describe similar arrangements are a common source of friction.
+AI tools that help ensure your memo language, accounting policy documentation, and contract-level write-ups are internally consistent serve a real function.
+Auditors compare how you describe similar arrangements across contracts and across periods.
+Inconsistencies — where two economically similar deals are described as reaching different accounting conclusions without explanation — are a common source of audit friction.
+AI can surface those inconsistencies before the auditor does, and help align contract-level documentation to your stated accounting policies.

 Where You Need to Be Careful